ufinuk/docs/README.md

 | TOURISTOF                             | 316 Le Van Sy, Ward 14, Tan Binh District, Ho Chi Minh City, Vietnam |
 | UFIN TECHNOLOGY JOINT STOCK COMPANY   | Group B, To Hieu Ward, Son La Province, Vietnam    |
 | UFIN TECHNOLOGY JOINT STOCK COMPANY  | 14th Floor, HM Town Building, 412 Nguyen Thi Minh Khai, Ward 05, District 3, Ho Chi Minh City, Vietnam |

+### VISION - MISSION
+**VISION** <br>
+We believe that Web3 will break all boundaries, empower all users, and create a truly free world.<br>
+UFIN will become the Web3 incubator with users at the center, building successful Web3 businesses by delivering value to the community.<br>
+**MISSION** <br>
+To create an environment rich in resources, tools, and the best necessary support for businesses to develop and expand sustainably and successfully on the Web3 platform.<br>
+**CORE VALUES** <br>
+TRUST - ASSISTANCE - DEDICATION <br>

 ## **4. UFIN GROUP ECOSYSTEM**